Warner Bros. Animation: 1996–2019: Acquisitions of libraries

 Warner Bros.' parent company Time Warner merged with Turner Broadcasting System in 1996, not only regaining the rights to the previously sold Looney Tunes and Merrie Melodies shorts but also taking on two more animation studios: Turner Feature Animation and Hanna-Barbera Productions.
 Turner Feature was immediately folded into Warner Bros.
 Feature Animation, while Hanna-Barbera merged with Warner Bros.
 Animation itself.
 Until 1998, Hanna-Barbera operated on its original lot at 3400 Cahuenga Boulevard in Hollywood, California, one of the last "big name" studios with a Hollywood zip code.
 Studio operations, archives, and its extensive animation art collection were then moved northwest to Sherman Oaks.
 Hanna-Barbera occupied space in the office tower adjacent to the Sherman Oaks Galleria along with Warner Bros.
 Animation.

-Following the death of William Hanna in 2001, Warner Bros. fully took over production of Hanna-Barbera related properties such as Scooby-Doo, producing a steady stream of Scooby direct-to-video films and two new series, What's New, Scooby-Doo?
+Following the death of William Hanna in 2001, Warner Bros. took over production of Hanna-Barbera related properties such as Scooby-Doo, producing a steady stream of Scooby direct-to-video films and two new series, What's New, Scooby-Doo?
 (2002–2006) and Shaggy & Scooby-Doo Get a Clue!
 (2006–2008).
 The Turner merger also gave Warner Bros. access to the pre-May 1986 Metro-Goldwyn-Mayer library, which included its classic cartoon library (including such characters as Tom and Jerry (originally created by the H-B duo), Droopy, Barney Bear, Screwy Squirrel, and George and Junior).
 WBA has since co-produced a series of direct-to-video films with Turner which starred Tom and Jerry.
 Besides producing content for the daytime market, Warner Bros.
 Animation also produced Baby Blues with sister company Warner Bros.
 Television and 3-South with MTV Animation for primetime.

 The series which Hanna-Barbera had been producing for Turner's Cartoon Network before and during the Time Warner/Turner merger were shifted to production at Cartoon Network Studios, a sister company to Warner Bros.
 Animation.
 WBA is today exclusively involved in the production of animated television programming and direct-to-video features.
 It produced many of the shows airing on the Kids' WB Saturday morning programming block of The CW until May 24, 2008.
 These programs included Shaggy & Scooby-Doo Get a Clue!, Krypto the Superdog, Xiaolin Showdown, The Batman, Loonatics Unleashed, and Tom and Jerry Tales.
 By 2007, the studio had downsized significantly from its size during the late 1990s.
 Warner Bros. downsized the studio further in June, shut down the Sherman Oaks studio, and had Warner Bros.
 Animation moved to the Warner Bros.
 Ranch in Burbank, California.
 In early 2008 after the demise of Kids' WB!, Warner Bros.
 Animation became almost dormant with only Batman: The Brave and the Bold in production at the time.